PBA Players Championship

 The PBA Players Championship is one of five major tournaments on the Professional Bowlers Association (PBA) Tour.
-It is one of three PBA Tour major events that are open only to PBA members.
+It is one of three PBA Tour major events that are open only to PBA members, although Commissioner exemptions in recent years have allowed a handful of collegiate players to participate.
 (The U.S. Open and USBC Masters allow qualifying amateurs to enter.)

 Tournament history

 The tournament began as the PBA Touring Players Championship in 1983 and ran every PBA Tour season through 2000.
 PBA Hall of Famer Steve Cook won the inaugural event.
 There were no Players Championship events under any name from 2001 to 2010.
 After the tournament returned to major status in the 2016 season, the PBA voted to retroactively award major titles to the winners of the three previous Players Championship events that decade (2011, 2013, 2015), stating the tournament "is a members-only event, and includes all of the elements of a major."

+When Graham Fach won the 2016 PBA Players Championship, he became the first Canadian player to win a major, as well as the first Canadian to win PBA Tour title of any kind.

 Through 2020, the tournament included a maximum starting field of 92 PBA players.
 The top PBA members in earnings from the previous season had entry priority over the general membership, and could fill up to 82 spots.
 The remaining 10 spots in the starting field were filled from a ten-game pre-tournament qualifier (PTQ).
 The tournament format has changed over the years.
 The format through 2020 included 42 games of qualifying: three rounds of six games each to determine the top 24 for match play, followed by three match play rounds of eight games each.
 All pins from the initial 18 games carry over into the match play round, with the match play rounds adding 30 bonus pins per victory to the total pinfall in the round.
 The field was then cut to the top five for the televised stepladder finals.

 There is no set oil pattern.
 The 2018 Players Championship used the 44-foot Carmen Salvino oil pattern, while the 2019 event used the 45-foot Dragon pattern.
 The 2020 event featured the 38-foot Wayne Webb oil pattern, named after the PBA Hall of Famer whose bowling center in Columbus, Ohio hosted this tournament from 2016 through 2020.
 The 2023 event featured a dual oil pattern, with the 45-foot Dick Weber pattern on the left lane and the 39-foot Don Carter pattern on the right lane.